RisingLifeDE/types-redm/server/README.md

-# RedM Native/Game Types
+# RedM Server Types

-This package contains "easy-to-use" types for redm.
+This package contains "easy-to-use" types for RedM.

 It contains every method which can be used on server side.